MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step2-scan-assess.md

 ![Scan data summary table](media/mm-box-scan-data-table-summary.png)

 1. Review the scanned users.
-Select **Look for new users** if you want to manually search for additional users.
+Select **Look for new users** if you want to manually search for more users.

 ![Scan data list](media/mm-box-scan-list.png)